paulwizviz/go-web/docs/Arch.md

 ### `./web`

 This folder contains a demonstration RectJS sub project where you have all the necessary artefacts to create a web UI.

+### `./scripts`

+This folder containers operational scripts to enable you trigger build processes and to execute various deployment scenarios.

 ## Modifying/extending scaffold